carlosjimenezdiaz/AI-Workflow-and-Blog-Setup/README.md

-🚀 Self-Host **n8n** + **Ghost** + **Postiz** with **Docker Compose + NGINX + Certbot**
+🚀 Self-Host **n8n** + **Ghost** with **Docker Compose + NGINX + Certbot**
-This project provides a plug-and-play script to self-host a full-featured automation and publishing stack — including n8n for workflow automation, Ghost for professional blogging, and Postiz for AI-powered social media content — all backed by PostgreSQL and served securely through NGINX with free SSL via Certbot.
+This project provides a plug-and-play script to self-host a full-featured automation and publishing stack — including n8n for workflow automation, Ghost for professional blogging all backed by PostgreSQL and served securely through NGINX with free SSL via Certbot.

 Whether you're automating tasks, building a blog, or managing financial content, this setup gives you full control, privacy, and scalability.
 Perfect for developers, creators, startups, and digital entrepreneurs.